preactjs/preact-www/content/en/guide/v10/preact-iso.md

 ---
 title: preact-iso
-description: 'preact-iso is a collection of isomorphic async tools for Preact'
+description: preact-iso is a collection of isomorphic async tools for Preact
 ---

 # preact-iso